 What is a Quilt?

-With a classic quilt, the top layer is made of different pieces of fabric sewn together in either a grid or a more complex design.
+With a classic quilt, the top layer is made of different pieces of fabric sewn together in a grid or a more complex design.
 More modern quilts made my machine and not the hands of Great Aunt Sally, there might be a very simple, monochromatic grid.

 What is a Comforter?

-Now, a comforter consists of two pieces of identical material, sewn together in a grid format.
+A comforter consists of two pieces of identical material, sewn together in a grid format.
 Comforters can feature a sewn-through or baffle box construction.
 Sewn-through is when the stitching goes all the way through both sides of the comforter.
 With a baffle box construction, there are extra pieces of fabric between the top and bottom layers of the comforter.
 This creates a more three-dimensional shape in which the comforter’s fill can expand more.

-Things get a little confusing because the terms “duvet” and “comforter” are sometimes used interchangeably.
+Things get confusing because the terms “duvet” and “comforter” are sometimes used interchangeably.
 “Duvet” can be another term for “comforter” or it can mean the cover that one puts over a comforter.
 For more information about the differences between duvets and comforters, make sure to check out our comparison.

 Comparing Quilts Vs Comforters